-- Apply technical skills to implement and maintain computer and network systems solutions and troubleshoot computer and network problems on an entry-level - · Demonstrate a basic knowledge of computer information systems. - Demonstrate the ability to work independently or in a group environment with sensitivity to the needs of customers and coworkers. - Demonstrate the skill and knowledge to install, configure and maintain PC and server hardware/software in a network environment.
+- Apply technical skills to implement and maintain computer and network systems solutions and troubleshoot computer and network problems on an entry-level - Demonstrate a basic knowledge of computer information systems. - Demonstrate the ability to work independently or in a group environment with sensitivity to the needs of customers and coworkers. - Demonstrate the skill and knowledge to install, configure and maintain PC and server hardware/software in a network environment.

 Math and writing placement are unique to each student and are determined during the admissions and intake advising process.
 Additional math or writing courses may be required prior to taking the math or writing program requirements in this degree.
-For more information on placement methods used, visit our college placement policy here (p.
-11).

 Course Title Credits

 First Year

 Fall

 CIS151 Network Essentials 4

+MTH105 Math in Society (or higher) 1 4

 CS160 Computer Science Orientation 4

-MTH86 Computer Technology Mathematics 1 4

 WR115 Fundamentals of Report Writing 2 4

 Credits 16

 Winter

 CIS152 Network Routing & Switching Config 4

 CIS140U Intro to Operating Systems: Unix 4

 CIS145 Hardware Installation Support 4

 CIS279 Network Server Administration 4

 Credits 16